andresgalante/andresgalante.github.io/_posts/2015-02-06-patternfly.markdown

 ---
 layout: post
-title:  "Patternfly: Set up instructions"
+title:  "How to set up Patternfly"
 date:   2015-02-06 23:05:36
-categories: patternfly howto design
+categories: howto
 ---

 [PatternFly](https://www.patternfly.org/) is an open interface project that promotes design commonality and improved user experience across enterprise IT products and applications.

 A successful set up of the framework will help maintain, organise and help you grow a project.

-**HEADS UP:** This document will use the command line.
+*HEADS UP* This document will use the command line.
 If you feel uncomfortable with it you can install  [CodeKit](https://incident57.com/codekit/).
 It does Bower, live reload and less compilation without having to type any command.

 ## Create a project

 With the Finder, create an empty folder where the the project will live.

-**Add Image: Finder**

 Or do it the hardcore way, use the command line.
 Open the terminal and navigate to the folder where the project will be nested: